-Gilgo Beach serial killer suspect Rex Heuermann charged with three murders – live
+Long Island storage unit searched in connection to Gilgo Beach murders suspect – live

-Gilgo Beach murders – live: Acquaintance recalls how Rex Heuermann liked talking about Long Island slayings
+Gilgo Beach murders – live: Long Island police search storage unit connected to suspected killer Rex Heuermann

-Authorities vow to continue investigation as accused Suffolk County serial killer pleads not guilty to six counts of murder
+Follow the latest news on the Gilgo Beach murders as police continue to search for evidence tying Rex Heuermann to the killings

-A former acquaintance of suspect Rex Heuermann says that he used to enjoy talking about the Gilgo Beach murders during social events.
+Long Island police have been searching a storage unit in connection to suspected Gilgo Beach serial killer Rex Heuermann following his bombshell arrest on Thursday.

-Former New York mayor Rudy Giuliani made a bizarre appearance at the home of murder suspect Rex Heuermann on Long Island as investigators continued to search it on Saturday.
+Over the weekend, investigators combed through the married father-of-two’s home in Massapequa Park in connection to the unsolved murders looking for evidence and possible trophies from the killings.
+At one point, a trove of firearms was seized from the family property.

-Donald Trump’s former personal lawyer sat in his car and chatted with police outside the property in Massapequa Park before driving away.
+Mr Heuermann, a 59-year-old Long Island native, was taken into custody on Thursday night and charged with three of the murders which have haunted Gilgo Beach for more than a decade.

-Meanwhile, it emerged that the Gilgo Beach serial killer suspect was linked to the crime scene with the help of a discarded pizza box that was thrown into a Manhattan trash can.
+Court records show the Manhattan architect was linked to the killings with the help of a discarded pizza box, a trove of burner phones, and his wife’s hair which was found on a victim’s body.

-The Manhattan architect has pleaded not guilty to six counts of murder in connection with the infamous Gilgo Beach serial killings.
+He was charged with three counts of murder in the first degree and three in the second degree over the deaths of Megan Waterman, Melissa Barthelemy and Amber Costello.
+He pleaded not guilty in court on Friday.

-He appeared in court in handcuffs and wearing a polo shirt and khaki pants.
-Mr Heuermann was held without bail as prosecutors had previously sought, citing his recent searches for “sadistic materials, child pornography, images of the victims and their relatives.”
+Long Island police search storage unit connected to Gilgo Beach killer suspect

-The 59-year-old pleaded not guilty to three counts of murder in the first degree and three in the second degree over the deaths of Megan Waterman, Melissa Barthelemy and Amber Costello.
+Long Island police have been searching a storage unit in connection to suspected Gilgo Beach serial killer Rex Heuermann following his bombshell arrest on Thursday.

 Neighbour says Gilgo Beach murders suspect was ‘very quiet'